 Data Definition Language (DDL) files: SQL files that contain data definition language statements (see Add a DDL data source).

 Create a data source

-Create a DB data source
+Create a DB data source from database files

 If database files are in your DataGrip working folder, open the Files tool window.
 Otherwise, open your file manager.